seananderson/heavy-tails/README.md

 population dynamics.
 This analysis is for a PhD thesis chapter and paper by Sean Anderson, Trevor Branch, Andy Cooper, and Nick Dulvy.

-The analysis can be run by sourcing the `.R` files in sequence (`1-...R`, `2-...R`, etc.).
+The analysis (`analysis/`) can be run by `source()`ing the `.R` files in sequence (`1-...R`, `2-...R`, etc.) in an R console.
 Files that start with the same number can be sourced in any order.
+Note that some components (population dynamic model fitting files that start with `2-` and beta-distribution multilevel models starting with `5.X-` may take a long time to fit (many hours to days).
+These were run on the [WestGrid](https://www.westgrid.ca/) computer facilities.

-The `gpdd` folder contains data from the Global Population Dynamics Database:
+The `analysis/gpdd/` folder contains data from the Global Population Dynamics
+Database:

 NERC Centre for Population Biology, Imperial College (2010). *The Global Population Dynamics Database Version 2*.
 <http://www3.imperial.ac.uk/cpb/databases/gpdd>

-The file `brook-etal.csv` contains a copy of the data from the supplemental Excel spreadsheet in:
+The file `analysis/brook-etal.csv` contains a copy of the data from the supplemental Excel spreadsheet in:

 Brook, B.W., Traill, L.W. & Bradshaw, C.J.A.
 (2006).
 Minimum viable population sizes and global extinction risk are unrelated.
 *Ecol.
 Lett.* 9, 375-382. <http://doi.org/10.1111/j.1461-0248.2006.00883.x>

-The analysis was run with the following R packages:
+The analysis was run with the following R packages in R 3.1.1 (local) or 3.1.0 (WestGrid):

 ### Statistics
 - rstan (2.4.0) (with Stan 2.4)